git/git.github.io/rev_news/drafts/edition-102.md

 __Light reading__
 + [7 Git Mistakes a Developer Should Avoid](https://www.git-tower.com/blog/7-git-mistakes-a-developer-should-avoid/)
-  by Bruno Brito on Tower Blog, describing why committing unrelated changes together, writing bad commit messages, not using `.gitignore`, leaving outdated merged-in branches, using force push in shared repository, storing API keys and other secrets in repository, and storing large binary files - are problems, and how to prevent them
+  by Bruno Brito on Tower Blog, describing why some habits -- committing unrelated changes together, writing bad commit messages, not using `.gitignore`, leaving outdated merged-in branches, using force push in a shared repository, storing API keys and other secrets in a repository, and storing large binary files -- cause problems, and how to prevent them
   (often how to do it with the help of the Tower Git client).
 + [Simplified: 8 Guidelines for Commit Message](https://dev.to/titusnjuguna/simplified-8-guidelines-for-commit-message-536g)
   by Tito (titusnjuguna) on DEV\.to.
-+ [Security in Code Reviews: Ensuring Secure and Robust Software Development](https://dev.to/documatic/security-in-code-reviews-ensuring-secure-and-robust-software-development-17kp) by Jatin Sharma for Documatic, lists some common security vulnearabilities, presents a few examples of real-world incidents, and explains how to incorporate security into the code review process (and what the challenges are).
++ [Security in Code Reviews: Ensuring Secure and Robust Software Development](https://dev.to/documatic/security-in-code-reviews-ensuring-secure-and-robust-software-development-17kp) by Jatin Sharma for Documatic, lists some common security vulnerabilities, presents a few examples of real-world incidents, and explains how to incorporate security into the code review process (and what the challenges are).
 + [One Git Trick for Perfect Commits](https://0ro.github.io/posts/one-git-trick-for-perfect-commits/)